-When it comes to recruiting it can be a difficult balance to get right, between making sure your recruitment process assesses the candidate fully enough to be sure the successful applicant is the right person for the role and the organisation, whilst not moving too slowly meaning you miss out on the talent available to another Company whose process moves much faster.
+When it comes to recruiting it can be a difficult balance to get right, between making sure your recruitment process assesses the candidate fully enough to be sure the successful applicant is the right person for the role and the organisation.

 A seamless and speedy recruitment process is critical when it comes to ensuring the best people are “snapped up” promptly as in the current market the candidate holds all the cards.

 When it comes to making a job offer indecision or delay could lose you your top candidate.

 We know that managers often have a busy schedule, but the key in any successful company is making sure enough time is dedicated to the hiring of new talent.